 “Which virtualization is better, KVM or OpenVZ?”
 This question comes up often when a customer is looking into a Virtual Private Servers (VPS).
-While there are many options to choose from, like Hyper-V, Xen, VMware, let’s examine and differentiate between two more common types which you can order in Hostens as well: KVM and OpenVZ.
+While there are many options to choose from, like Hyper-V, Xen, VMware, let’s examine and differentiate between two more common types that you can order from Hostens as well: KVM and OpenVZ.

 OpenVZ is container-based virtualization for Linux.
 OS level virtualization means many basic components exist once on the machine, and are used by all guests (like the identical kernel).
 Each container performs and executes exactly like a stand-alone server; a container can be rebooted independently and have root access, users, IP addresses, memory, processes, files, applications, system libraries and configuration files.
 This way you use the resources more efficient.

 Some pros with running OpenVZ is good performance and less resources needed for the host.

 For the end user it often comes with predefined templates that are easily installed with only a few clicks.

 The cons the only kernel modules available are the ones loaded by the host and if you are missing something there probably will be no option to enable it.